In the Hills of the Alps

 The town of Arezzo, which lies on a low hill of the Poti Alps, opens out fanwise onto the broad, fertile depression in the Apennine mountains, where the upper Arno and Tiber valley, the Casentino, and the Valdichiana meet.
-The town is the administrative and economic capital of the large province of the same name., and has over the last fifty years been transformed.
+The town is the administrative and economic capital of the large province of the same name, and over the last fifty years it has been transformed.

 Growth has been rapid, enabling Arezzo to become, amongst other things, a major goldsmiths center.
 The town's other vocation as a leading tourist attraction, and its ability to combine a long and great cultural tradition with its modern entrepreneurial identity, make it a major point of reference for the whole of eastern Tuscany.

 Down the ages no fewer than eight defense walls, each one larger than the previous system, have encircled the area around the top of the hill on which the ancient town was built: the last walls, built in the 16th century, effectively curbed urban expansion until modern times.

 Each time the town pushed its boundaries further and further outward a new Arezzo emerged but succeeded in blending into the town that existed before it.
 This is indeed the key to historical Arezzo identity: a sum total of very different parts of medieval Arezzo, the town of the grand-dukes, the town under Medici and Lorraine rule.
 This fundamental aspect of the town's character, tastes and lifestyles, also helps us to appreciate how a "new" town, inspired by late 19th century principles of town-planning, could so readily bond onto the "old" town.

 Up at the top of the hill, Piazza Grande is, and always has been, the town's pulsating heart.
 The forum of the Roman city was in or near this square.